bright/new-www/_posts/2017-10-30-iota-hello-world.md

 })
 ```

 This procedure might look strange, as we're actually adding more and more duplicates to the Tangle - replay transaction is a separate transaction.
 We now probably need to track the "inclusion state" (status) of both the original and the replay transaction.
-We also need to replay it once again in case it doesn't get validated within few minutes.
-All this comes with the cost of issuing a new transaction, but this is actually beneficial to the IOTA network as a whole, because by doing this we're confirming another pair of transactions.
+We also need to replay it once again in case it doesn't get validated within a few minutes.
+All this comes with the cost of issuing a new transaction, but this is actually beneficial to the IOTA network as a whole because by doing this we're confirming another pair of transactions.
 And there are double-spending validation schemes implemented that ensures only one of the transactions will be finally confirmed.